2 August 2017

 International and Canadian leaders from government, business, academia, the legal profession and civil society will gather in Ottawa next month to examine the role of home state governments in addressing the human rights challenges associated with transnational business.

-The symposium, presented by Above Ground and the International Corporate Accountability Roundtable, will take place on the eve of Canada’s G7 presidency.
-Participants will explore ground-breaking European and international developments relating to business and human rights, along with opportunities for Canadian leadership in this rapidly evolving field.
+The symposium, presented by Above Ground and the International Corporate Accountability Roundtable, will take place September 28, on the eve of Canada’s G7 presidency.
+Participants will explore ground-breaking European and international developments relating to business and human rights, along with opportunities for Canada to emerge as a leader in this rapidly evolving field.

 - Ian Binnie, former Justice of the Supreme Court of Canada

 - Alex Neve, Secretary General, Amnesty International Canada

 - Dominique Potier, French parliamentarian and leading proponent of France’s new corporate duty of care legislation